netenglabs/suzieq/docs/index.md

 With the applications that we build on top of the framework we want to demonstrate a different and more systematic approach to thinking about networks.
 We want to show how useful it is to think of your network holistically.

 You can join the conversation via [slack](https://netenglabs.slack.com).
-Send email to Dinesh or Justin with the email address to send the Slack invitation to.
+Send email to Dinesh with the email address to send the Slack invitation to.

 We're also looking for collaborators to help us make Suzieq a truly useful multi-vendor, open source platform for observing all aspects of networking.
-Please read the [collaboration document](./CONTRIBUTING.md) for ideas on how you can help.
+Please read the [collaboration document](https://github.com/netenglabs/suzieq/CONTRIBUTING.md) for ideas on how you can help.